krevan-dev/krevan-dev/README.md

 ## Hey! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> I'm Kyle!
 Welcome to my hub of Git!!
-I am 33, and I am nowhere near what you would be able to call a developer... yet.
-I am currently going through a Full Stack Development Academy.
+I am 33, and I do not consider myself to be what you would call a developer... yet.
+I am currently toward that goal by attending a Full Stack Web Developer academy.
 Right now, I would call myself a hacker more than anything, although not in the traditional media sense.
 Although I don't fluently know any coding languages, I instead know enough to attempt to understand what I see.
 I end up looking at code for a long time, while attempting to try to understand what I am looking at.
-Then I try to bend it to my will.
+Then I try to hack something together, or bend it to my will.
 Most of my experience has come from many prior years of World of Warcraft and modifying addons in LUA to do what I want.
 I even tried my hand at it one time.
 It didn't end well.

+"My crime is that of curiosity."

 ## Stuff to know about me:
 - I've contributed to open-source repositories for games like World of Warcraft and Rust.
 (Check out my pinned repos.)